 The Yamaha Arius digital piano, an entry-level series, offers the best of both worlds to those that adore the piano.
 With this series, you get great acoustic piano feel and sound, along with digital recording, headphone jacks, and a variety of voices.
 While different models within the Arius series cover a range of pianos suited for beginners to intermediate and advanced students, all offer quality and aesthetic appeal.

 There seems to be a plethora of digital piano options offered today.
 Even within the Yamaha Arius series, there are a variety of features, specifications, and options.
 It’s easy to quickly become overwhelmed and confused when looking at the different piano models.
 Armed with the information shared below, you should be able to get a feel for the different options out there and choose the best piano for your needs and preferences.

-Ranking the Best Yamaha Arius Pianos
+The Best Yamaha Arius Pianos Guide

 Yamaha Arius Digital Pianos come with:

 - 64 Note Polyphony (some come with 128)